-- Under no circumstances join a team that has a roster of more than 13 players or that has a possibility of expanding to more than 13 players.
+- Under no circumstances join a team that routinely brings more than 13 players to games.
 If you find yourself on a team that promised a roster limit of 13 but then exceeded that limit, you should consider quitting.
 If you decide to quit, request a partial refund if you paid for the entire season in advance.
 Find a different baseball team or different sport for the rest of the season.

 In many cases your best option will be to join a team with a 12 or 13 player roster, due to cost or coaching considerations.
 If your player does not hit the ball as hard as the top 3 or 4 hardest hitting batters, expect bench time, possibly more than you or your player would prefer.